gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 Please follow the steps in the [How to install the Windows Build Tools]({{ site.baseurl }}/windows-build-tools/install/) page.

-POSIX platforms generally include `make` in the system distribution, or might require to install some developer packages.
+POSIX platforms generally include `make` in the system distribution, or might require to install some developer packages (for example on macOS you need to install the Xcode Command Line Tools).

 ## SEGGER J-Link